valory-xyz/trader/packages/valory/skills/check_stop_trading_abci/README.md

 ## Description

-This module contains the check stop trading skill for an AEA.
+This package contains the check stop trading skill for an AEA.